 Lower Antelope Canyon is covered by the Page topographic map and Upper Antelope by the Lechee Rock topo map.

 Cathedral Canyon - is unique in that it is the only Page area slot east of the Colorado River which does not empty into Antelope Wash or Waterholes Canyon.
 Drainage is via Honey Draw which passes under Highway 89 between McDonald's and Burger King.
 Three hour tours cost $100 and are offered by Antelope Slot Canyon Tours.
+No tripods, monopods, backpacks, or selfie-sticks are allowed on the tour.
 Cathedral Canyon is covered by the White Dome topo map.

 Stateline Canyon - This canyon crosses the Utah Arizona border just east of Greenehaven, hence the name.
 Unlike all of the other Page slots the land is not part of the Navajo Nation so no guides, permits, or fees are required.
 Stateline trail begins 500 feet west to the turnoff for Studhorse Point.
 Park at the turnoff.
 The trail is about two miles long and has several dropoffs which require serious rappelling, fortunately they can be bypassed via the right rim.
 More details about the hike can be found at RoadTripRyan.
 Stateline Canyon is covered by the Ferry Swale and Lone Rock Topo maps.

-The google map below shows the locations of all of the slots canyons in the Page area except for Cardiac, Ligai Si' Anii, and Wind Pebble Canyons.
-I do not know the exact locations of these canyons.
+The google map below shows the locations of all of the slots canyons in the Page area except for Ligai Si' Anii Canyon.
+I do not know the exact locations of this canyon.

 To view the map larger please click on the box in the upper right corner of the map.

-The fifteen topo maps cover all of the Antelope, Waterholes, and Kaibeto Creek Drainages.
-These maps together with a merged map can be downloaded in a variety of formats by clicking or right clicking below:
+Fifteen topo maps cover all of the Antelope, Waterholes, and Kaibeto Creek Drainages.
+These maps together with a merged map can be downloaded in a variety of formats by clicking or right clicking on an element in the table to the right: The individual topo maps in the table are high resolution and can be quite large (typically 5-10 megabytes).
+The zip files and merged maps are much larger.

 |Geo Tiff/Avenza||KMZ||Oruxmaps||KMZ Decollared||Oruxmap Decollared||Avenza Decollared|